Rudd-O/hassmpris_agent/README.md

 The general process is:

 1. Install GTK+ 4 and libnotify on your system.
-2. Then install this package.
+2. Then install / upgrade this package.
+If upgrading, log out then log back in after installation.
-3. Finally, run the settings program to turn the agent on.
+3. Finally, run the settings program to turn the agent on, or (if upgrading) to verify that the agent is running.

 See the options below for instructions on various systems.